Following is a glossary of terms and acronyms used throughout the CrimeSolutions.gov website:

 Evidence

 Information about a question that is generated through systematic data collection, research, or program evaluation using accepted scientific methods that are documented and replicable.
-Evidence may be classified as either descriptive or causal.
+Evidence may be classified as either descriptive or causal

 Evidence base (studies reviewed)

-Up to three studies reviewed and scored by CrimeSolutions.gov Study Reviewers the results of which are aggregated to determine a program’s Evidence Rating.
-Read more About CrimeSolutions.gov or about Program Review and Rating from Start to Finish.
+For programs, evidence base represents the three or fewer studies reviewed and scored by CrimeSolutions Study Reviewers the results of which are aggregated to determine a program’s Evidence Rating.
+For practices, the evidence base comprises all available meta-analyses.
+Read more About CrimeSolutions or about Program Review and Rating from Start to Finish or Practice Review and Rating from Start to Finish.

-Refers to one of three designations on CrimeSolutions.gov indicating the extent of the evidence that a program works.
-The three designations are: "Effective" ( ), "Promising" ( ), and "No Effects" ( ).
-A single study icon is used to identify programs that have been evaluated with only one study.
-A multiple studies icon ( ) is used to represent a greater extent of evidence supporting the evidence rating.
+Multiple studies icon imageA multiple studies icon is used to represent a greater extent of evidence supporting the evidence rating.
 The icon depicts programs that have more than one study in the evidence base demonstrating effects in a consistent direction.
-Read more About CrimeSolutions.gov or about Program Review and Rating from Start to Finish.
+For practices, the rating designations take a slightly different meaning.
+Read more About CrimeSolutions or about Program Review and Rating from Start to Finish or about Practice Review and Rating from Start to Finish.

 Evidence Rating Element